 At national level there are several organisations, networks and institutions within gender research that either promote or work for the research community, or conduct research themselves.

-- FOKK - a NGO for gender research.
+- FOKK - Association for Gender Research in Norway.
 Membership is open to anyone who is interested

 - The National Council for Women’s Studies and Gender Research, established by the Norwegian Association of Higher Education Institutions, and